 Roasted Vegetable Grain Bowls are a simple and easy-to-make recipe that’s perfect for dinner any night or as a nutritious make-ahead lunch perfect for all week long.

-This Roasted Vegetable Grain Bowl recipe combines all the good things – roasted vegetables, chickpeas, quinoa in a completely gluten free, vegan and easy to make recipe.
+This Roasted Vegetable Grain Bowl recipe combines all the good things – roasted vegetables, chickpeas, and quinoa in a completely gluten-free and easy-to-make recipe.
 Drizzled with a fabulous, lick-the-spoon sweet mustard-dill sauce.

 MORE ABOUT THESE ROASTED VEGETABLE GRAIN BOWLS…